facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 This is a 3D interactive GUI app for testing various pieces of SIRo, e.g. rearrangement episode datasets, Fetch and Spot robots, humanoids (controllers, animation, skinning), trained agent policies, batch rendering and other visualization.

 ## Known Issues
-* The policy-driven agent doesn't seem to be working in terms of producing interesting actions.
-As a placeholder, I've injected random-base-movement behavior in `BaselinesController.act`; see comment "temp do random base actions".
+* The policy-driven agent isn't working in terms of producing interesting actions.
+As a placeholder, we've injected random-base-movement behavior in `BaselinesController.act`; see comment "temp do random base actions".
-* One-time visual flicker shortly after app startup on Mac
+* One-time visual flicker shortly after app startup
+* When using Floorplanner scenes (see below), the app has very bad runtime perf on older Macbooks (2021 is fine; 2019 is bad).
 * Spot robot stops and doesn't move once it collides with any object (try pressing `M` to reset to a next episode).

 ## Running HITL eval with a user-controlled humanoid and policy-driven Fetch or Spot